Carlos Pascual (diplomat): Career

 Selected by President Barack Obama as ambassador to Mexico, he was confirmed by the United States Senate on August 7, 2009.
 He presented his credentials to the Mexican government on August 9, 2009 and personally to President Felipe Calderón on October 21, 2009.
 Pascual submitted his resignation as Ambassador to Mexico on March 19, 2011 in part due to tensions with Calderón.
 Tensions with President Calderón arose as a result of the WikiLeaks release of diplomatic cables in which Pascual criticized the Mexican military's ability or willingness to fight the Mexican drug cartels.
 Pascual is considered to be the first casualty of the Wikileaks affair.

 Pascual was appointed the State Department's Special Envoy and Coordinator for International Energy Affairs in May 2011, succeeding David L. Goldwyn.
 He led the Bureau of Energy Resources.
 Pascual was also the senior advisor to the Secretary of State on global energy diplomacy.
 In February 2012, April 2013 and January 2014 Pascual was nominated as Assistant Secretary of State for Energy Resources, but not confirmed by the Senate.
 In August 2014 Pascual was succeeded by Amos Hochstein.
-After leaving the State Department Pascual became senior vice president of global energy at IHS Markit.
+After leaving the State Department Pascual became senior vice president of global energy at IHS Markit and then senior vice president for geopolitics and international relations at S&P Global Commodities Insights.

 Pascual serves on the Board of Directors of Centrica, a British multinational electricity and gas utility company.
 He is a non-resident fellow at the Center on Global Energy Policy at Columbia University and sits on the Atlantic Council Board of Directors.